wwarthen/RomWBW/Source/Doc/UserGuide.md

 ```

 It is critical that you include "dsk:" after the drive letter in the
 `STAT` command line.
-The important line to look at is labeled "32 Byte
+The important line to look at is labelled "32 Byte
 Directory Entries".
 In this case, the value is 1024 which implies that
 this drive is located on a modern (hd1k) disk layout.
 If the value
 was 512, it would indicate a legacy (hd512) disk layout.